rcravens/docker_start_for_django/README.md

-# Laravel Docker Workflow
+# Django Docker Starter Kit

-This is a pretty simplified, but complete, workflow for using Docker and Docker Compose with Laravel development.
-The included docker-compose.yml file, Dockerfiles, and config files, set up a LEMP stack powering a Laravel application in the `code` directory.
+This is a pretty simplified, but complete, workflow for using Docker and Docker Compose with Django python development.
+The
+included docker-compose.yml file, Dockerfiles, and config files, set up a Django project in the `PATH_TO_CODE` directory.

+The following architecture is created:

+- Nginx - Used as the main application gateway.
+Nginx proxies python calls to the WSGI compliant gateway
+- Django - This container hosts the python code in a volume and runs a WSGI compliant gateway (`gunicorn` or built in `runserver`)
+- Postgres - This container hosts the Postres data server.
+This server has the Post GIS extensions already installed
+- Redis - This container hosts the redis server that is used for session caching

+Using this starter kit, you can get developing in Django without installing the typical application stack (e.g., python, django, postgres...etc)

 ## Getting Started